eclipse-archived/ceylon-lang.org/documentation/1.2/tour/functions.md

 The order of parameter lists in the function declaration reflects the order in which we supply arguments when we invoke the function.
-But in a function type expression, the return type comes always comes before the parameter types, so therefore the parameters which must be supplied _first_ come at the _last_ in the function type.
+But in a function type expression, the return type always comes before the parameter types, therefore the parameters which must be supplied _first_ come at the _last_ in the function type.